Frequently Asked Questions

 Q: What equipment does my child need to in order to participate at TLL?

 A: At a minimum, players will need a glove and protective cup.
 Cleats are highly recommended.
 Most players prefer to use their own batting helmet.
 Each team is provided with bats, helmets, and catcher's gear that are available for players to use.
 Each player is provided with a uniform at the start of the season.
+If you have difficulty purchasing a glove, please contact a board member.

 Q: Is my child eligible to play at TLL?